 Including healthy fats in your diet can help you to balance your blood sugar, decrease your risk of heart disease and type 2 diabetes, and improve your brain function.
 They’re also powerful anti-inflammatories, and they may lower your risk of arthritis, cancer, and Alzheimer’s disease.

 The most famous unsaturated fats are omega-3 and omega-6 fatty acids.
 Unsaturated fats are important for your body as they provide essential fatty acids your body can’t make.
 You can find these healthy fats in nuts, seeds, fish, and vegetable oils (like olive, avocado, and flaxseed).
-Coconut oil provides plant-based fats in the form of medium-chain triglycerides which impart health benefits like faster utilization by organs as fuel and appetite control.

 Avoid trans fats and limit your intake of saturated animal-based fats like butter, cheese, red meat, and ice cream.